 Completion time varies based on how often you train, how quickly you learn, how well you study at home, etc. We recommend you schedule at least one session per week, with two or three being more ideal for making steady progress and completing the program in fewer hours.

 Each customer is unique, so overall cost of earning an instrument rating will vary.
 Training cost is directly tied to completion time because instruction and aircraft rental are billed by the hour.
 Jet Air Group does not offer fixed-price “guaranteed” training programs.

 Including flight training, ground training, aircraft rental, books, supplies, and tests, and based on realistic completion times rather than FAA minimums, you should plan to spend at least $8,000 to $10,000 to earn an instrument rating.
 Several companies and organizations offer flight training scholarships.
-Financing is available to qualified customers through Pilot Finance.
+Financing is available to qualified customers through Pilot Finance and other companies offering aviation loans.
 Students enrolled in the aviation program at Lakeland College may be eligible for financial aid.

 How to Get Started in Instrument Rating Training

 You can start earning your instrument rating with Jet Air Group as soon as it’s convenient for you.
 Please contact us if you’d like to make an appointment to meet an instructor and take a tour.
 We can help you obtain training materials, and set up a schedule.
 Getting started is easy – all you have to do is give us a call at 920-494-2669.

 - Flight School Home